iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 Picking a starting line-up was sometimes easy as it picked itself due to only having the bare 11.

 You worried about what might happen when you right winger, whose knee has been strapped up like he's come out of surgery, hobbles off at half time.
-Hardly any of the team and 90 minutes in the tank.
+Hardly any of the team had 90 minutes in the tank.

 It was really difficult when you had 18 players so you knew 4 players wouldn't be even getting on the pitch.
 Usually one of these would put a full kit on and then your captain would be asking for shorts.

 I hardly ever picked the best team.
 My choice was based on the previous result.
 If we won last week I tried to not change the team.
-Even if that meant your best player returns from a 2 week 18-30s holiday.
+Even if that meant your best player had returned from a 2 week 18-30s holiday.

 I tried to be as fair as possible.
 Most disagreed with my decisions but it didn't seem fair to drop someone who'd been there every week.

 I always named the team 20 minutes before KO if possible.
 This would give those starting the chance to warm up.
 It also gave me time to apologise to those not starting and explain the reasons why.
 No one likes sitting on the bench.

-Collecting subs to play was like a loan shark banging on your door.
+Collecting subs to play was like a loan shark at your door.
 "Have you got your subs mate?", "They're in the car Jim, I'll pass you them after the game".
 They never did.
 I'd get to the car park after the game only to see them zooming off in their motor.
-"Can I give you double next week?", "you already owe three weeks!".
+"Can I give you double next week?", "you already owe three weeks!"

 ### Formations
 I tried several formations out.

 4-1-4-1 worked well when up against top of the league.
 But your lone striker up top would complain all game of having no support or not getting a touch.
 Stick to 4-4-2.
 But ensure you have 2 good centre midfielders else the opposition will dominate possession.
 4-3-3 just gets complicated.
-And when it gets to around 70 minutes on the clock tired legs means no one's chasing back to defend.
+And when it gets to around 70 minutes on the clock, tired legs means no one's chasing back to defend.
 You end up with 6 strikers and 4 defenders screaming "where's the midfield?"

 ## Substitutes
 I tried not to stand too close to the bench during the game.